 Here’s how often and when a cell phone pings the cell towers:

-If you want to learn all about cell phones pinging cell towers, then you’re in the right place.
+If you want to learn all about how cell phones pinging cell towers work exactly, then this article is for you.

 Let’s jump right in!

 When Does a Cell Phone Ping a Cell Tower?
 (3 Scenarios)